awdemos/symbolic_ai_elisp_knowledge_base/docs/SymbolicAI_Cyc.md

 - Logical consistency within domains
 - Auditable reasoning processes
 - Reliable for specific, well-defined tasks
+- Hallucination free reasoning

 LLMs' strengths:
 - Broad knowledge across many domains
 - Flexibility in handling diverse language tasks
 - Ability to generate creative and contextually relevant responses

 In summary, Cyc represents a symbolic AI approach focused on explicit knowledge and logical reasoning, while LLMs use statistical learning to process and generate language.
-Each has distinct advantages, and some researchers suggest that combining these approaches could lead to more robust and trustworthy AI systems.
+These approaches do not have to be a binary `either or` they can be combined to varying degrees depending on use case.

 Citations:
 [2] https://www.leewayhertz.com/comparison-of-llms/